-For the second consecutive year, the Eli offense simply did not show up in The Game and rival Harvard walked off the field crowned Ivy League champions on Nov.
-22. After last season’s 37-6 drubbing of the Bulldogs in New Haven, the Cantabs yet again looked dominant and shut out Yale, 10-0.
+For the second consecutive year, the Eli offense simply did not show up in The Game and rival Harvard walked off the field crowned Ivy League champions.
+After last season’s 37-6 drubbing of the Bulldogs in New Haven, the Cantabs yet again looked dominant and shut out Yale, 10-0.

 Harvard (9-1, 6-1 Ivy) shares the Ivy League championship, their second in a row and 13th in history, with Brown (7-3, 6-1), who claimed a piece of it with a 41-10 rout of Columbia (2-8, 2-5).

 In last season’s contest, Yale (6-4, 4-3) recorded a paltry 109 yards of offense.
-This year, the Bulldogs made that look good, mustering just 90 yards of offense — 10 in the second half — and yielding three turnovers to the Harvard defense.
+On Saturday, the Bulldogs made that look good, mustering just 90 yards of offense — ten in the second half — and yielding three turnovers to the Harvard defense.
 The struggles made it difficult for the Elis to sustain a drive.
 Yale was just 1-of-11 on third downs and registered only five first downs.